WatLIT Code of Conduct

 Everyone has the right to work in a safe and welcoming environment.
 We accomplish this by:

-• Becoming familiar with and following the University of Waterloo policy on workplace violence and sexual harassment.
+• Becoming familiar with and following the University of Waterloo Policies on Workplace Violence and Harassment and Ethical Behaviour.

 • Acting professionally and being considerate of other people, and by considering the impact of our words and actions.

 • Using equipment responsibly and safely.
-This includes reading the instructions and SOP prior to using equipment, getting appropriate training when necessary, and by following the given procedure.
+This includes reading the instructions and SOP prior to using equipment, getting appropriate training when necessary, using appropriate personal protective equipment, and by following the given procedure.

 • Ensuring access to equipment is fair and using schedules when appropriate.